eclipse-cyclonedds/cyclonedds/docs/GettingStarted/src/InstallCycloneDDS-CXX/system-requirements.md

 - Eclipse Cyclone DDS;
 - CXX IDL compiler.

-The installation of [Eclipse Cyclone DDS](InstallCycloneDDS/index.html) with the C language support has been described in Chapter 1.
-The CXX IDL compiler is described in this chapter.
+The installation of [Eclipse Cyclone DDS](InstallCycloneDDS/index.html) with the C language support is described in Chapter 1.
+This chapter describes the CXX IDL compiler.